Is there any similarity between COVID-19 & climate change? Yes. Both are real & happening now.

 Both need a change in lifestyle and a call to action by the public.
-However, it is the level of inaction by the public that is quite frustrating.
-With Coronavirus, many people are still living in a state of denial that it cannot happen to them – despite the overwhelming amount of evidence that it can be deadly.
-For those, and loved ones, not experiencing its ill effects there is almost an element of indifference – as was recently seen in the media where huge numbers of people are still visiting parks and beaches.
+Like with COVID-19, many people still live in a state of denial that it cannot happen to them.
+This is despite the overwhelming amount of evidence.
+For those not experiencing its ill effects - there is almost an element of indifference.
+The media regularly reporting huge numbers of people congregating, despite strong advice not to.

 Knowing all this, why is it that governments are taking such aggressive measures?
-The answer is – with the Coronavirus, danger is imminent.
-Every government has this problem sitting right on their doorstep…the fear is there…forcing them to be pro-active.
+The answer is – with COVID-19, danger is imminent.
+Almost every government sees the problem sitting right on their doorstep.
+The fear is there and forces them to be pro-active.

-It’s about being respectful and compassionate to all living beings – whether human or other forms of life; and understanding that, like us, they also play an important role in the well-being of our planet.
-It is about being mindful of our consumption habits and understanding the impact our purchases have on the world’s resources including the health and well-being of our fellow human beings, and choosing quality over quantity.
+It’s about being respectful and compassionate to all living beings, whether human or other forms of life.
+It is about understanding that they, like us, also play an important role in the well-being of our planet.
+It is about being mindful of our consumption habits.
+It is understanding the impact our purchases have on the world’s resources, including the health and well-being of our fellow human beings.
+It is about choosing quality over quantity.
 Understanding that less is more.

-If climate change is similar in logic to the Coronavirus, and can prove to be equally catastrophic, shouldn’t we all be adopting the same stance?
-Buying better, which might not necessarily be more cost effective just yet, but see the benefit in the long term?
+If climate change is similar in logic to COVID 19, shouldn’t we all be adopting the same stance?
+Buying better, which might not be more cost effective yet, but see the benefit in the long term?

 Buying organic cotton products is one aspect.
-Reducing consumption by choosing to buy good quality over more quantity goes a long way to reduce the impact of climate change through lower greenhouse gas emissions.
-It might cost slightly more in the short term, but it pays dividends in multiples in the longer term.Ready to make the switch to living a more compassionate life?
+Reducing consumption by choosing to buy good quality over quantity also helps.
+It goes a long way to reduce the impact of climate change through lower greenhouse gas emissions.
+It might cost more in the short term, but it pays dividends in the longer term.